Few invitations in golf carry more weight or more excitement than the one to play Cypress Point Club.

 3. MACKENZIE’S MASTERPIECE, WITH A WOMAN’S TOUCH

 Dr Alister MacKenzie was not a man easily swayed.
 He had walked the Old Course at St Andrews, studied its humps and hollows like a priest studying scripture, and proclaimed it golf’s purest form.
 But when he finished Cypress Point in 1928, something inside him shifted.
-“For years,” he wrote, “I’ve contended that no other golf course could possibly compete with the strategic problems, the thrills, excitement, variety and lasting interest of the Old Course — but the completion of Cypress Point has made me change my mind.”
+“For years,” he wrote, “I’ve contended that no other golf course could possibly compete with the strategic problems, the thrills, excitement, variety and lasting interest of the Old Course, but the completion of Cypress Point has made me change my mind.”

 He had been formally asked to design it two years earlier, in February 1926.
 The budget was set at $150,000.
 MacKenzie said he could do it for $100,000 and delivered it for $90,000 — a triumph of artistry and efficiency.
 But he did not do it alone.
 Marion Hollins, one of golf’s true visionaries, was a fearless New Yorker who played in the US Women’s Amateur at the age of 14, winning it in 1921.
 She rode horses, drove race cars, and built golf clubs before most women were allowed to join them.

-Not long after moving to California, Hollins had helped shape Pebble Beach and then her her eye turned to 150 acres which Spanish settlers called La Punta de Cipresse.
+Not long after moving to California, Hollins had helped shape Pebble Beach and then her eye turned to 150 acres which Spanish settlers called La Punta de Cipresse.
 It was Hollins who saw the potential in the dunes and cliffs south of the peninsula, and she who brought MacKenzie to them.
 A story that is often told at Cypress Point touches on the moment they reached the site of what would become the 16th hole.
-Hollins doubted whether anyone could carry a golf ball over the yawning chasm of Pacific which separated tee from green.
+Hollins doubted whether anyone could carry a golf ball over the yawning chasm of the Pacific which separated tee from green.

 “I don’t expect anyone will ever have the opportunity of constructing another course like Cypress Point, as I don’t suppose anywhere in the world is there such a glorious combination of rocky coast, sand dunes pine woods and cypress trees.”